-Dr. Martin is an Associate Professor of Orthopaedic Surgery at Harvard Medical School and is Board-Certified in Orthopedic Surgery.
+Dr. Martin is an Associate Professor of Orthopaedic Surgery at Harvard Medical School and the Head Team Physician/Chief Medical Officer for the New England Patriots.
 He is a member of the Sports Medicine Service, the Director of the Joint Preservation Service, and Director of the Sports Medicine Fellowship at Massachusetts General Hospital.

-Dr. Martin has been named one of the top 100 doctors by Boston Magazine numerous times and has received the prestigious Golden Apple Teaching Award.
-He was also awarded the Distinguished Clinician Award by Harvard Medical School.
+Dr. Martin is Board-Certified in Orthopedic Surgery has been named one of the top 100 doctors by Boston Magazine numerous times.
+He has received the prestigious Golden Apple Teaching Award and has been awarded the Distinguished Clinician Award by Harvard Medical School.

 How can I schedule an appointment?
 What should I wear?...